-Sarah Gutkind, MSPH is an SAETP pre-doctoral fellow in the MSPH Department of Epidemiology.
-Her research interests include harm reduction for people who use drugs and disparities in substance use treatment outcomes.
-In her previous research she conducted economic evaluations alongside clinical trials related to hepatitis C screening, linkage to care, and treatment interventions in people who inject drugs using micro-costing methods and decision analytic modeling.
-She was also involved in a costing analysis of overdose education and naloxone distribution in New York City.
+Sarah Gutkind, MSPH is a SAETP pre-doctoral fellow in the MSPH Department of Epidemiology.
+Her current research focuses on the harms associated with cannabis use, and substance use treatment availability.
+In her previous research she conducted economic evaluations alongside clinical trials related to hepatitis C screening, linkage to care, and treatment interventions for people who inject drugs using micro-costing methods and decision analytic modeling.
 She completed her MSPH in Health Education and Health Communications at Johns Hopkins School of Public Health in the Health, Behavior and Society Department in 2016.

 - Gutkind, S., Schackman, B.R., Morgan, J.R., Leff, J.A., Agyemang, L., Murphy, S.M., Akiyama, M.J., Norton, B.L., Litwin, A.H. and Linas, B.P., 2019.
 Cost-effectiveness of HCV Treatment Models for People Who Inject Drugs in Opioid Agonist Treatment Programs.
 Clinical Infectious Diseases.

 - Behrends, C.N., Eggman, A.A., Gutkind, S., Bresnahan, M.P., Fluegge, K., Laraque, F., Litwin, A.H., Meissner, P., Shukla, S.J., Perumalswami, P.V. and Weiss, J., 2019.
 A Cost Reimbursement Model for Hepatitis C Treatment Care Coordination.
 Journal of Public Health Management and Practice, 25(3), pp.253-261.